pygame/pygame/docs/reST/ref/surface.rst

          Optional ``special_flags``: ``BLEND_PREMULTIPLIED``

       .. versionadded:: 2.0.0
-         Optional ``special_flags``: ``BLEND_SDL2`` - Uses the SDL2 blitter for alpha blending,
+         Optional ``special_flags``:  ``BLEND_ALPHA_SDL2`` - Uses the SDL2 blitter for alpha blending,
-         this gives different results than the default blitter modelled after SDL1 due to different approximations used.
+         this gives different results than the default blitter, which is modelled after SDL1, due to different approximations used for the alpha blending formula.
+The SDL2 blitter also supports RLE on alpha blended surfaces which the pygame one does not.

       The return rectangle is the area of the affected pixels, excluding any pixels outside the destination Surface, or outside the clipping area.